-In the previous section you read about the life cycle of an UPDATE query, which introduced Write-Ahead Logging as the method by which SQL Server maintains the durability of any changes.
+In the previous section you read about the life cycle of an UPDATE query, which introduced write-ahead logging as the method by which SQL Server maintains the durability of any changes.

 Modifications are written to the transaction log first and are then actioned in memory only.
-This is done for performance reasons and because you can recover the changes from the transaction log should you need to.
+This is done for performance reasons and enables you to recover the changes from the transaction log if necessary.
 This process introduces some new concepts and terminology that are explored further in this section on "recovery."